voderm/MachineLearningNotes/README.md

 # MachineLearningNotes
-These are my notes about machine learning from Andrew Ng.
+These are my notes about machine learning from Andrew Ng's courses.